lrod99/lrod99/README.md

 - 👋 Hi, I’m @lrod99
-- 👀 I’m interested in ai agents n8n
+- 👀 I’m interested in ai agents n8n automation workflows
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 lrod99/lrod99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.